Physics Lab

 30-45 minutes

-The Magnetic Field of a Permanent Magnet
+Magnetic Field Mapping of a Permanent Magnet

 Map and analyze magnetic field patterns around permanent magnets.